How to Find a Digital Marketing Agency That Can Actually Prove ROI

 Which Google Ads and Meta beta programs are you currently testing, and can you include our account in applications?

-Strong answer: Names specific current beta programs, mentions Google Premier Partner or Meta Marketing Partner tier status, offers to include client accounts in future beta applications
+Strong answer: Names specific current beta programs, describes their actual Google Premier Partner or Meta Marketing Partner tier status, and offers to include client accounts in upcoming beta applications.

-Show me your process for implementing Facebook Conversions API and Google Enhanced Conversions for our server-side tracking needs
+Show me your process for implementing Conversions API and Google Enhanced Conversions for our server-side tracking needs.

-Why it matters: iOS 14.5+ privacy changes reduced Facebook Pixel accuracy by 30–60%, making server-side tracking essential for accurate attribution and campaign optimization
+Why it matters: ATT framework changes reduced Meta Pixel accuracy materially, making server-side tracking essential for reliable attribution and ad optimization at any meaningful spend level.

-Strong answer: Explains Conversions API setup process, mentions Google Tag Manager server-side containers, discusses first-party data requirements and implementation timeline
+Strong answer: Explains the Conversions API setup process, mentions Google Tag Manager server-side containers, and discusses first-party data requirements and realistic implementation timelines.

-Walk me through how you'd track our top 3 competitors' Google Ads copy changes and Facebook creative strategies monthly
+Walk me through how you'd track our top three competitors' Google Ads copy changes and Facebook creative strategies monthly.

-Why it matters: Competitive intelligence prevents you from reacting to competitor moves 3–6 months late, missing auction cost changes and creative trends that impact performance
+Why it matters: Competitive intelligence prevents you from reacting to competitor moves a quarter or two late and missing auction cost shifts and creative trends that quietly compress your performance.

-Strong answer: Demonstrates SEMrush or SpyFu competitor monitoring workflows, shows Facebook Ad Library research process, explains how competitor data influences strategy decisions
+Strong answer: Demonstrates SEMrush or SpyFu competitor monitoring workflows, shows their Facebook Ad Library research process, and explains how competitor data actually influences strategy decisions in their reviews.

 Creative Production and Campaign Management

-For our $30K monthly Meta budget, how many new creative variants do you produce weekly and what's your kill criteria for underperforming ads?
+For a Meta budget at our scale, how many new creative variants do you produce weekly and what's your kill criteria for underperforming ads?

-Strong answer: Specifies 6–10 creative variants weekly for large budgets, explains statistical significance thresholds for ad decisions, discusses creative brief and approval processes
+Strong answer: Specifies a weekly variant count proportional to budget, explains statistical significance thresholds for ad-kill decisions, and walks through the creative brief and approval workflow rather than describing it in abstract.

-If our campaigns deliver 50% worse performance than projected after 6 months, what specific remedies do you offer – fee refunds or contract termination rights?
+If our campaigns deliver materially worse performance than projected after six months, what specific remedies do you offer (fee refunds, contract termination rights)?

-Why it matters: Agencies avoiding performance commitments plan to blame your 'brand recognition' or 'market conditions' when results disappoint, leaving you paying for failed campaigns
+Why it matters: Agencies avoiding performance commitments are reserving the right to blame your 'brand recognition' or 'market conditions' when results disappoint, leaving you paying for failed campaigns.

-Strong answer: Offers specific performance guarantees, explains fee adjustment mechanisms for underperformance, provides early termination options and past examples of client remedies
+Strong answer: Offers specific performance guarantees, explains fee adjustment mechanisms for underperformance, and provides early termination options and past examples of remedies actually exercised.

-Why it matters: Agencies rushing to show quick wins often optimize for vanity metrics or fix obvious mistakes, while sustainable performance improvements require 4–6 month strategies
+Why it matters: Agencies rushing to show quick wins often optimize for vanity metrics or simply fix obvious mistakes the previous agency left behind.
+Sustainable performance improvement on a complex paid program takes a quarter or two to dial in.

-Strong answer: Provides detailed 90-day roadmap with testing priorities, explains why performance may dip initially during restructuring, sets realistic timeline expectations for optimization results
+Strong answer: Provides a detailed 90-day roadmap with testing priorities, explains why performance may dip initially during restructuring, and sets realistic timeline expectations for optimization results.

 What Vendors Say vs. What Actually Happens